simplesamlphp/simplesamlphp/modules/saml/docs/sp.md

 `saml:SP`
 =========

-This authentication source is used to authenticate against SAML 1 and SAML 2 IdPs.
+This authentication source is used to authenticate against SAML 2 IdPs.

 Metadata